 1. An Organization Without Boundaries

-To improve interdepartmental communication, take a page from two old Jack Welch concepts: the "boundryless organization" and a process called "work-out," according to an article in the Harvard Business Review.
+To improve interdepartmental communication, take a page from two old Jack Welch concepts: the "boundaryless organization" and a process called "work-out," according to an article in the Harvard Business Review.
 GE found that managers were spending far too much effort working through interdepartmental processes and could not seem to get people together to achieve cross-functional work.
-The work-out process brought teams together in set intervals to specifically address interdepartmental needs.
+The work-out process brought teams together at set intervals to specifically address interdepartmental needs.
 Teams would then have the information they need to truly work together in pursuit of common objectives.